 I agree to pay my tuition and fees by one of the two options stated in this agreement.

-Option 1: Payment in full by personal funds (credit or debit card, cash, paper or electronic check, or money order) or use financial aid to pay my balance in FULL on or before the payment due date established by the University.
+Option 1: Payment in full by personal funds (credit or debit card, cash, paper or electronic check, or money order), sponsored payments, or use financial aid to pay my balance in FULL on or before the payment due date established by the University.

 Failure to pay in full will constitute automatic acceptance of the appropriate Deferred Payment Plan listed under OPTION 2.

 Option 2: Deferred Payment Plan 4-Payment (Fall and Spring semesters) or 3-Payment (Summer).
-This payment plan covers tuition and mandatory fees.
-An initial payment of $100.00 plus a $15 processing fee is due at the time of establishment of this plan.* The remaining installment payments of 34%, 33%, 33% each (Fall or Spring), or 50% each (Summer) will be scheduled throughout the semester for the remaining balance.
+This payment plan covers tuition and mandatory fees plus any residence hall and dining dollars charges for resident hall students.
+An initial payment of 25% plus a $15 processing fee is due at the time of establishment of this plan.* The remaining balance will be divided into three equal installment payments during Fall or Spring, or two equal payments during Summer and will be scheduled throughout the semester.
 A $15 late fee will be assessed for each installment payment that is not paid in full by its due date.

 - I acknowledge that by signing this agreement, Texas A&M University-San Antonio, has the right to enroll me in the 4-Payment (Fall/Spring) or 3-Payment (Summer) Installment Payment Option should I make the minimum required payment but fail to complete the online enrollment process through MoneyConnect.

 - I agree to pay the non-refundable $15 processing fee that will be assessed upon enrollment in this plan.